rafaelabento/local-library-turma-alpha/README.md

 npm install mongoose
 ```

-We'll be using [MongoDB Atlas](https://www.mongodb.com/) cloud-based *database as a service* free tier to provide the database.
+We'll be using [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) cloud-based *database as a service* free tier to provide the database.
+Go to the [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) page and create a free cluster.